John Coburn (Kentucky judge): Daniel Boone

-Coburn and Daniel Boone became acquainted in the early 1780's when Daniel was a well known Kentucky Frontiersman and Coburn was a young merchant trader newly arrived from Philadelphia.
-Coburn's name is on the Ft.
+Coburn and Daniel Boone became acquainted in the early 1780s when Daniel was a well known Kentucky Frontiersman and Coburn was a young merchant trader newly arrived from Philadelphia.
+Although it is unknown where Coburn and Boone first met, Coburn's name is on the Ft.
 Boonesborough Memorial as he was documented as a visitor to the fort in the original minutes.
 The two men remained lifelong friends despite Boone's legal difficulties that placed his name as a defendant on Judge Coburn's civil docket.

 In 1799 Boone was offered a large tract of land by the Spanish west of the Mississippi River, but four years later the Louisiana Purchase threw these Spanish land grants into question.
 In the fall of 1809, the federal land commission was reviewing the claims, and Coburn received inside information that the commission was about to rule against Boone.
 Coburn informed Boone of the impending decision and offered his assistance in writing an appeal to Congress.
 In December, when the commission formally announced their ruling against Boone's claim, Judge Coburn had already drawn up a petition and presented it to his friends in Washington.
 In Coburn's appeal to Congress he expressed sentiments that Daniel had spent his life exploring the wilderness and settling the western country at his own risk, opening the road to civilization in the new territories.
 He claimed Boone's object had always been the defense of the country and to share with others and not for gain of personal wealth.
 Coburn's appeal eventually persuaded Congress to provide Daniel with land from the public domain in Missouri.
 Coburn's petition was circulated in national newspapers which led to a resurgence of interest in the life of Daniel Boone.

 Death

 In June 1807, Coburn sold his ownership in the house on Green Street in Washington to his partner, Dr. Basil Duke.
-Sometime before 1816, he moved to his 275 acre farm on the Ohio River about one mile east of the town of Maysville, and there he died on February 10, 1823.
+Sometime before 1816, he moved to his 275-acre farm on the Ohio River about one mile east of the town of Maysville, and there he died on February 10, 1823.
 He is buried in the Maysville Cemetery beside his wife and several children and grandchildren.

-Coburn's portrait was donated to the University of Kentucky by his Great Great Grandson, Herman Lee Donovan, who was the 4th President of the University of Kentucky, 1941-1956.
+Coburn's portrait was donated to the University of Kentucky by his great-great-grandson, Herman Lee Donovan, who was the 4th President of the University of Kentucky, 1941–1956.
 The portrait is located at the university in the archives of the Margaret I. King Library.
-His son, James's portrait was also donated and is located in the University of Kentucky Art Museum.
+His son James's portrait was also donated and is located in the University of Kentucky Art Museum.

 Family

 On August 26, 1786, John married Mary Moss, daughter of Hugh Moss and Virginia "Jennie" Ford.
-Mary's sister was Keturah Moss Leitch Taylor, the widow of David Leitch and wife of General James Taylor, Jr. (founder of Newport, Kentucky).
+Mary's sister was Keturah Moss Leitch Taylor, the widow of David Leitch and wife of General James Taylor Jr. (founder of Newport, Kentucky).
 Mary was also the aunt of Brigadier General Bernard Gaines Ferrar and Elizabeth Moss, the second wife of John J. Crittenden, the 17th Governor of Kentucky.

 John and Mary Coburn had 13 children: